flycheck/flycheck/doc/manual/usage.rst

 :option:`flycheck-disabled-checkers`:

 .. option:: flycheck-checkers

-   A list of :term:`syntax checker`\ s available for automatic syntax checker selection.
+   :auto:

    An item in this list is a :term:`registered syntax checker`.

-   You may modify this list, but you should normally not need to.
-Instead, it is intended for 3rd party extensions to tell Flycheck about new syntax checkers.

 .. option:: flycheck-disabled-checkers

-   A list of :term:`syntax checker`\ s explicitly excluded from automatic selection.

-   Change this list to disable syntax checkers which you do not want to use.
-   You may also use this option as a file or directory local variable to disable specific checkers in individual files and directories respectively.
+   :auto:

 A syntax checker in :option:`flycheck-checkers` and **not** in :option:`flycheck-disabled-checkers` is an :term:`enabled syntax checker`.